 An extraordinary general meeting must be held whenever the Board of Directors deems it necessary.
 An extraordinary general meeting must also be held if the auditor or members representing at least a tenth part of the total number of votes among all members request in writing for a specific issue to be discussed or it is requested by law.
 The announcement for an extraordinary general meeting must be delivered to the members within fourteen (14) days of the request.

 The decision of a general meeting shall be the opinion which has been supported by members with more than a half of the votes cast in a poll.
 The person who gets the most votes in an election is considered elected.
-The same applies to elections with more than one persons to be elected.
-In the case of a tie, the decision is taken by lot, and in other issues the decision shall be passed in favor of the opinion supported by the Chairperson of the meeting.
+The same applies to elections with more than one person to be elected.
+In the case of a tie, the decision is taken by lot, and in other issues, the decision shall be passed in favor of the opinion supported by the Chairperson of the meeting.

 The Chairperson of the general meeting must ensure that minutes are kept of each meeting.
-All decisions, and, when a decision has been taken by vote, the results of the poll, must be entered in the minutes.
+All decisions, and, when a decision has been taken by vote, the results of the poll must be entered in the minutes.
 The minutes must be signed by the Chairperson and at least one scrutinizer of the minutes who has been elected by the meeting.
 The minutes must be made available to the members in the head office of the co-operative no later than two (2) weeks from the date of the meeting.
 The minutes must be retained in a reliable manner.
 Each member has the right to, after covering for the relevant costs to the co-operative, obtain a copy of the minutes in whole or in part.

 A co-operative's ordinary general meeting should, in order to be properly constituted,